necojackarc/auto-request-review/README.md

 - Auto-assign reviewers based on files changed
 - Auto-assign reviewers based on groups that the author belongs to
+- Auto-assign the default reviwers if no reviwers are matched to your rules
 - Request review only in certain conditions

 ###  Auto-assign reviewers based on files changed